 EXAMPLE Running a distillation segment consumes a material.

-or in the product segment (producing a material also consumes a material).
+or in the operations segment (producing a material also consumes a material).
 This information is needed for scheduling, so it should be included in the exchanged information.
-The information should probably be recorded as a property of either the product segment - material specification or of the process segment - material segment specification, depending on the industry needs.
+The information should probably be recorded as a property of either the operations segment - material specification or of the process segment - material segment specification, depending on the industry needs.

 Multiple products per process segment